-- 2 to 3 pounds of pork loin or pork tenderloin, or the equivalent amount of lamb or venison, about a pound to a pound and a half (may use chicken or use the recipe for New York Chicken Spiedies, instead)
+- 2 to 3 pounds of pork loin or pork tenderloin, or the equivalent amount of lamb or venison (may use chicken or use the recipe for New York Chicken Spiedies, instead)

 - 1/3 cup vegetable oil (olive oil will work, but hardens in the fridge so I’d recommend the vegetable)